 What Is Tooth Number 4?

-Tooth number 4 is the first premolar, also referred to as a bicuspid tooth.
-Each person has four tooth number 4, evenly distributed across the four quadrants of the jaw.
-This tooth typically has a spear-like shape, a thick crown, and sharp ridges, making it highly effective in cutting and grinding food.
+Tooth number 4 is the first premolar, also referred to as a bicuspid tooth due to its two prominent cusps.
+Each adult typically has four first premolars, located symmetrically in all four quadrants of the mouth.
+This tooth has a unique structure that combines features of both canines and molars, allowing it to perform both cutting and grinding functions.

-Like other permanent teeth, tooth number 4 consists of:
+Like other permanent teeth, tooth number 4 consists of three main parts:

 See more: Which tooth is number 4 tooth